Analysis of antimicrobial use

 These are geared towards individual farmers and veterinarians.

-The analysis and reporting of antibiotic use plays an important role in achieving the 4 strategic objectives of AMCRA.
+The analysis and reporting of antibiotic use plays an important role in achieving the objectives of AMCRA and its partners united in the Antibioitc-covenants and the Belgian National Action Plan on AMR.
 After all, "measuring is knowing": detailed information in the form of 'bespoke' reporting of antibiotic use at farm and sector level can be used in order to address and monitor (excessive) antibiotics use in a targeted way.
-The Data Analysis Unit therefore plays a crucial role in communication to users and suppliers of antibiotics and awareness-raising among these target groups.
+The 'Data Science and Analysis' Unit of AMCRA therefore plays a crucial role in communication to users and suppliers of antibiotics and awareness-raising among these target groups.

-In addition to its core tasks of analysis and reporting, the Data Analysis Unit also provides support and advice in the development and operation of the various data collection systems in Belgium concerned with antibiotic use in veterinary medicine, and it is involved in a number of (inter)national projects relating to quantification of antibiotic use in animals.
+In addition to its core tasks of analysis and reporting, the 'Data Science and Analysis Unit' also provides support and advice in the development and operation of the various data collection systems in Belgium concerned with antibiotic use in veterinary medicine, and it is involved in a number of (inter)national projects relating to quantification of antibiotic use in animals.

 Clients

-Currently, the Data Analysis Unit of AMCRA performs analyses on behalf of the Belgian Federal Agency for Medicines and Health Products, using the data collected in 'Sanitel-Med' (for pigs, laying and broiler hens, and veal calves), and on behalf of the 'Begrotingsfonds voor de gezondheid en de kwaliteit van de dieren en de dierlijke producten', using the data collected in 'AB Register' (for pigs, poultry and dairy) and 'BIGAME' (for dairy).
+Currently, the 'Data Science and Analysis Unit' of AMCRA is working on behalf of the Belgian Federal Agency for Medicines and Health Products, in the context of the national data collection via 'Sanitel-Med' for pigs, poultry (the complete 'lay' and 'meat' branche, plus turkeys) and bovines (dairy and meat cows, veal calves).
+In addition, the Unit works on behalf of the 'Begrotingsfonds voor de gezondheid en de kwaliteit van de dieren en de dierlijke producten' (Sanitair Fonds), in the scope of the data collection via 'AB Register' and 'BIGAME', for pigs, poultry, dairy and meat cows in Flanders, and dairy and meat cows in Wallonia, respectively.

 The indicator TD100

 Antibiotic use can be expressed in a few different ways.
-As a basic rule, a good indicator consists of a numerator(= the number of 'technical units' used) that is standardised using a denominator(= the mass of animals).
+As a basic rule, a good indicator consists of a numerator (= the number of 'technical units' used) that is standardised using a denominator (= the mass of animals).

 The annual total quantity of antibiotics for animals sold in Belgium, for example, is reported in mg of active substance per kg of biomass.
 This is a 'weight-based' method of calculating antibiotic use, given that weight-based technical units (mg) are used.